Rahulchamyal/Netflix-stock-analysis/README.md

 Statistical Analysis: Conduct statistical analysis to derive meaningful insights from the data.
 This may involve calculating key statistical measures and performing hypothesis testing.

-Machine Learning (Optional): If you are interested in machine learning, this section may include predicting future stock prices using regression models or any other relevant machine learning techniques.
+Machine Learning: predicting future stock prices using regression models and other relevant machine learning techniques.

 Visualization with Power BI: Transfer key insights and visualizations to Power BI to create an interactive dashboard.
 This step will enhance the presentation of results and facilitate better understanding.